-- 1. Where open views across the countryside are already obscured, trees must be planted on the boundaries of development sites to act as a visual screen and shelter belts/wildlife corridors.
-Built edges and views of infrastructure should be softened by introducing small scale planting schemes using native broadleaved species.
-Rural views should be protected. - 2.
-The location and setting of tree planting should be designed to conserve and enhance local character and native tree species should be used. - 3.
-Existing mature and juvenile trees must be retained and protected on development sites.
-In the case of a tree which is deemed diseased or unsafe by a tree specialist, a suitable replacement native tree must be planted. - 4.
-The copse of trees and bushes located on both sides of the A49 and A51 (see 1 and 2 in Map 5 on page 44 below) must be maintained.

-- 5. The "green roadways/corridors" or shelter belts of trees and bushes within the village must be protected and extended when new developments take place.
-These are shown on Map 4 on page 43 and are listed in Appendix I Table (iv) on page 89. - 6.
+- 1. The location and setting of tree planting should be designed to conserve and enhance local character and native tree species should be used. - 2.
+Existing mature trees should be retained and protected on development sites.
+In the case of a tree which is deemed diseased or unsafe by a tree specialist, a suitable replacement native tree must be planted. - 3.
+Development proposals should respect the "green roadways/corridors" or shelter belts of trees and bushes within the village.
+These are shown on Map 4 and are listed in Appendix I Table (i). - 4.
 Existing hedgerows must be retained, especially those on the side of roads within the Parish.
 Sections of hedgerows should only be removed for public road and footpath access to development sites.
-Any damaged hedgerows must be replanted with native hedgerow species. - 7.
-New hedgerows are encouraged as boundary treatments around and within new developments. - 8.
-Existing sandstone walls, including those which are part of hedgerows, must be retained and kept in good order. - 9.
+Any damaged hedgerows must be replanted with native hedgerow species. - 5.
+New hedgerows are encouraged as boundary treatments around and within new developments. - 6.
+Existing sandstone walls, including those which are part of hedgerows, must be retained and kept in good order. - 7.
 Within the Conservation Area, general boundary features should be in keeping with the existing character of the immediate area and should include conservation of existing or inclusion of new red sandstone walling and black and white railings ("Cheshire railings").
 Suburban style garden boundaries will be resisted.

-Outside the Conservation Area open plan gardens will be permitted. - 10.
-Features that suburbanise the landscape such as close boarded fencing, kerbs, signage and lighting are inappropriate and should be avoided. - 11.
-The rural character of the lanes adjoining new developments must be protected, for example by minimising signage and lighting, and not altering existing boundary features. - 12.
-Existing water courses and wetland features such as ponds should be retained to enhance local biodiversity.
+8. Existing water courses and wetland features such as ponds should be retained to enhance local biodiversity.